mrdrbob/ef-vs-nh/README.md

 * SELECT * by default
 * In NH, using transactions can actually speed up requests.
-	* NH automatically adds transactions around queries
+	* NH automatically adds transactions around individual queries, if not in a transaction
-* Batched queries (Future)
+* Batched queries in NH (Future<T>)

 NHibernate DynamicUpdate: